Fun With Amino Acids, Part Deux

 There was no winner at this, so the person with the least correct picks had to drink the dump cup.

 Dump cup gets pounded.
-It’s ok…she’s german
+It’s ok…she’s German

 Family, friends, food, fun and…figs?
 I missed a few important F’s but I think you get where I’m going here.
 All these F’s are important to me, and since it is late summer…figs make the list.